 I know I’m really not selling the toilets, but I’m seriously thinking about getting this toilet seat add on.
 Don’t tell my boyfriend though, he’ll probably hate it.

-The Metro doesn’t run 24 hours
+Things to know before going to Japan: The Metro doesn’t run 24 hours

 While in many big cities around the world there is public transportation 24 hours a day in some fashion.
 However in Japan the metro does not run 24 hours a day.
 While Japan does get crazy after dark you’ll have to use taxis and Uber to get around after the trains stop running.

 If there is a cute and small animal you’ll probably find an animal cafe with that adore looking creature inside.
 Cat’s are clearly living their best lives inside these places, but I also saw cafes with owls and otters inside.
 While the otter is one of my favorite critters in the animal kingdom, and my animal alter-ego, they don’t belong in a cafe to entertain people.

 There are plenty of super cute and fun cafes throughout Japan, I encourage you to choose one of those over an animal cafe.
 Not to mention many of these animals shed.
 I don’t want to think about how much animal hair is just lingering in these places.
 Yuck!